sachasayan/minstrel/README.md

 - Minstrel can then generate **Chapters** based on the outline, or you can write them yourself.
 Each time you write a chapter, the full outline and previous chapter are passed to the AI to maintain consistency.
 Writing style, character appearances, and environments are all respected.
 Edits can be done by hand, or you can give Minstrel directions like "In Chapter 4, let's start Arthur outisde of his house rather than in the living room." or "Have the ship commander check for survivors before pursuing the aliens."
 - Updates made to chapters can then be syndicated back to the Outline.
 Try "Update the outline to reflect the new changes in Chapter 8" — soon this will happen automatically, but for the first version of Minstrel, you should actively instruct the AI to do it.

-All story files (Skeleton, Outline, Chapters) are written in Markdown and saved as plain text, so you aren't locked into a proprietary file format.
-Edit them the same you would any other text file, from any other program.
-Go nuts!

 #### Other Features coming soon: